Liisa Aavik – Zero Waste influencer, blogger and coach

 Zero Waste – influencer, blogger and coach

-Everything started few years ago as a psychology student when Liisa tried, as an experiment, to live ‘zero waste’ for seven days.
+Everything started a few years ago as a psychology student when Liisa tried, as an experiment, to live ‘zero waste’ for seven days.
 “I wanted to know why people live this lifestyle and if it is possible to do it myself” she explains.

-Through her psychology education and work, Liisa gained some understanding of human behaviour, and habit-creation.
+Through her psychology education and work, Liisa gained some understanding of human behaviour and habit-creation.
 “Knowing how habits are developed helps me to influence them or create them” Liisa explains.
 Yet, she adds, “the intention is not to manipulate people but to help them understand how they can use this to their own advantage”.
 For instance, repetition is a powerful way to create a routine, such as carrying around a water bottle every day.
 Then leaving that bottle in a visible place, is a way to reinforce that habit.
-“Then it becomes automatic, so after a while you don’t put so much energy or thought into it, you just do it”.
+“Then it becomes automatic, so after a while, you don’t put so much energy or thought into it, you just do it”.

-Based on her own experiences, Liisa, started a blog called suletudring.ee to give readers some useful hints for how to reduce waste in daily life.
+Based on her own experiences, Liisa started a blog called suletudring.ee to give readers some useful hints for how to reduce waste in daily life.
 According to Liisa, this has been a very interesting experience, “readers express that the blog gives them useful information for how to leave a zero waste life”.